Search by Keyword

 A settlement was reached in 1973 which stipulated that Lennon would record three songs owned by Big Seven Music Corp, which was owned by Levy.
 The three songs John picked were “Ya Ya,” which he released on both his 1974 “Walls And Bridges” album and his 1975 “Rock And Roll” album, “You Can't Catch Me,” which was also included on the “Rock And Roll” album, and finally “Angel Baby.”
 Since the third song did not get released at that time, Levy sued Lennon again and was eventually awarded a total of $6,795 in damages.

-“Though it's nothing like the Chuck Berry song,” Lennon explains to Playboy, “they took me to court because I admitted this once years ago.
+“Though it's nothing like the Chuck Berry song,” Lennon explains to Playboy in 1980, “they took me to court because I admitted this once years ago.
 I left in one line, which is just Berry's: 'Here come old flat top.'
 I could have changed it to 'Here comes old iron face.'
 The song remains independent of Chuck Berry or anybody else on this earth.”
 This quote leads one to believe that there were even more Chuck Berry lines incorporated into the song originally but, possibly because of Paul's suggestion, these were changed when the song was recorded in July of 1969.

 Interestingly, Lennon has intimated yet another reference to an early rock 'n' roll pioneer within the framework of “Come Together.”
 At the end of each refrain, John worked in a break in the song to draw attention to the words “over me,” this being a parody of certain early Elvis Presley songs that did the same thing, musically in “Teddy Bear” and lyrically in "I'm Gonna Sit Right Down And Cry (Over You)." "'Over me' was meant to be, like, a joke, like Elvis doing 'over you,'" as Lennon stated in 1970.